VladislavB92/Vladislavb92/README.md

 - You can check some of my best projects:

+   🔴 [Postigen API](https://github.com/VladislavB92/postigen) and [Postigen-front](https://github.com/VladislavB92/postigen-front) is a simple full-stack parcel movement application, consisting build on Django and React with TypeScript.

    ⚪️ <a href="https://github.com/VladislavB92/hacker-view">Hacker-view</a> (HW) is a Flask based project that scraps the latest top-30 articles and lists them in a searchable datatable.

    🟠 <a href="https://github.com/VladislavB92/InteliBank">"InteliBank"</a> is a e-banking system written in PHP using Laravel framework.
 It simulates real-time transactions between accounts, currency conversations with two-factor authentication.
 Implements Jetstream, Tailwind CSS, events, services, repositories, xml parsing and scheduled cron jobs.

    🟡 A <a href="https://github.com/VladislavB92/Quizzler-iOS">simple quizz-type game for iOS/iPadOS written natively with Swift</a>, guided by MVC pattern.

-   🔴 A <a href="https://github.com/VladislavB92/Yahoo-stock-viewer">Yahoo stock viewer</a> which pulls data from Yahoo stocks API, caching data in SQL database and updates stock data every 10 minutes.
-Extensive package usage.
-Made according to MVC patterns, including repositories and services.

    🟢 A <a href="https://github.com/VladislavB92/RPSLS">"Tic-Tac-Toe"</a> game with a twist which is done exclusively in plain PHP, HTML and CSS